Comparison between 3528 LEDs and 5050 LEDs

 3528 LEDs can be most cost effective, but will not be as bright when compared individually to a 5050 chip, but when there are 600 of them on a reel, they can be brighter than a 5050 strip.

 Pay attention to how many LEDs there are per foot or meter.
-When searching for a bright LED strip light, make sure you compare apples to applesand look for how many LEDs are offered on the product.
+When searching for a bright LED strip light, make sure you compare apples to apples, as not all LED strips are made int he same way.

 The Ultrabright Series are of the Brightest LED strips in the world!